 Weapons of Mass Destruction or WMD's are weapons that can kill large amounts of people at once cause huge destruction and death.
-These include biological (living-disease-causing bacterium or viruses), chemical (non-living toxins) and nuclear weapons (atomic bombs - nuclear reaction).
+These include biological (living-disease-causing bacterium or viruses), chemical (non-living toxins - chemicals that poison and burn) and nuclear weapons (atomic bombs - nuclear reaction).

 Nuclear Weapons: cause huge devastation.
 Afterwards, radioactive fallout kills more than the original explosion.
 The weapons today could, if used, destroy life on Earth.
-For: Act as a deterrent.
+For: Act as a deterrent (make people less enthusiastic about attacking) so that wars are not started in the first place - this helps to keep the peace.
+Countries that possess nuclear weapons can be considered safer than those without.
+They cannot be dis-invented and so it is better for them to be used as a deterrent.
 Against: pose an unacceptable risk to humanity.
 The proliferation of nuclear weapons makes the chances greater that an irresponsible government or terrorists might obtain them.
 The destruction they would cause cannot be justified for any reason.
 All religions oppose the use of nuclear weapons and support disarmament.